-- Sociopaths, psychopaths and narcissistic people, have a false self that they show others, a false persona and a mask that can slip.
+- Sociopaths, psychopaths and narcissistic people, have a false self that they show others, a fake persona and a mask that can slip.

 - They will, psychologically, emotionally, financially, some physically, and mentally take advantage of others without remorse.

-- They will idolise and get into a relationship very fast, they play the story of the hero or victim very well, and create strong bonds with people.
-The faster they can bond with someone the sooner they can start to manipulate them.
+- They will idolise and get into a relationship very fast; they play the story of the hero or victim very well and create strong bonds with people.
+The quicker they can bond with someone, the sooner they can start to manipulate them.